Strollin’ Colon Comes to Greensboro

 People can tour the 12-foot-by-10-foot model and learn about colon cancer.

-Cone Health Cancer Centers treated 292 cases of colon and rectal cancers in 2015.
+Cone Health Cancer Centers treated 288 cases of colorectal cancer in 2017.
 It was most often found in those 50 to 89 years of age.
 Black men have an especially high risk for colon cancer.

 Cone Health Cancer Center at Wesley Long Hospital is ranked in the top 10 percent of all hospitals in the nation in medical excellence for cancer care in 2018 by CareChex® – an information service of Quantros, Inc.